快速導覽

 A collection of the cheapest and most luxurious accommodation options!

-Hong Kong itinerary planning – first morning
+Hong Kong itinerary planning – the morning of the first day

 Recommended restaurants and attractions: Hong Kong style tea restaurant, Man Mo Temple in Central, Tai Kwun in Central